 Profile for Georgia Duerst-Lahti was last updated on Sep 3, 2015.

 B.A., Sheffield University ( UK); M.A., Ph.D., Northeastern University

-Assistant Professor of Political Science and Moat Junior Professor International Studies, Rachel Ellett joined the department in 2008 and teaches courses in international and comparative politics, and African Studies.
-Courses offered include contemporary African politics, comparative law and courts, promoting democracy and women and politics in the developing world.
+Rachel teaches courses in international and comparative politics, and African Studies.
+Courses offered include politics of international development, contemporary African politics, comparative law and courts, building democracy and women and politics in Africa.

 Rongal Nikora, (2013), political science, assistant professor

 B.A., College of William and Mary; M.A., University of Notre Dame; M.A., University of New Mexico; Ph.D., University of New Mexico

 Rongal D. Nikora joined the faculty at Beloit College in 2013 as an assistant professor for Health and Society.
 In this capacity, he currently teaches courses in U.S. federal government and politics, U.S. health policy, and comparative health systems.

 Nikora earned his B.A. in religious studies from the College of William and Mary in 1995, his M.A. in international peace studies and conflict resolution from the University of Notre Dame in 2001, and his M.A. and doctorate in political science from the University of New Mexico in 2010 and 2013, respectively.
 His research interests include the politics of race and ethnicity, domestic and global health inequalities, national health care systems, and public health policy.
 His dissertation explored how the historical legacies of racism, specifically anti-miscegenation laws once common across the U.S., may indirectly impact modern-day racial disparities in infant mortality rates.